ShevinuM/Sheldon/README.md

     python3 app.py
 Please note that I haven't yet tested running this by cloning from the repository.
 If you encounter any issues during the setup process or have further questions, please feel free to reach out at MShevinu#5358 on Discord or shevinu2002@gmail.com in email.

-# Constrains
+## Constrains
-- Creating a large dataset requires time and the timespan of 48 hours is not adequate for the most comprehensive dataset.
+- Time was a constraint which led to
+  1. Lack of time to host the application on AWS.
+  2. Couldn't implement the resume generator.
+  3. DataSet is not large enough since I had to write the dataset.